Blog

 5. No hormones added

-Our farmers never use growth hormones (rBST) to increase milk production.
+Our farmers are not permitted to use growth hormones (rBST) to increase milk production.
 In fact, the New Zealand Government completely prohibits the use of animal growth hormones in dairy farming.
 And we only use antibiotics when our cows need them, for the treatment of known infections and under veterinary advice.

 Q. What does animal health & wellbeing mean for Fonterra?

 Cows are the heart of every Fonterra dairy farm, and their wellbeing means everything to our farmers.
-Our cows spend their time outdoors, grazing on lush green grass, making the most of natural sunlight and fresh air with plenty of space to walk and lie down.
-They are valued and treated with respect throughout their lives, ensuring they are healthy, productive, and well cared for.
+Cows spend most of their time outdoors, grazing on lush green grass, making the most of natural sunlight and fresh air with plenty of space to walk and lie down.

-Fonterra is part of the Dairy Tomorrow Strategy – which aims to make the New Zealand dairy sector world leading in animal care.
+Fonterra is a member of Dairy Partners – which aims to make the New Zealand dairy sector world leading in animal care.
 We also share our knowledge of best practice with other countries and assess the wellbeing of animals as part of our on-going quality assessments in all markets.

 Q. Does Fonterra align to the World Health Organisation's 'Five Freedoms'?

-Yes, as part of our Group Animal Welfare Policy, our Fonterra farmers are required to meet the five freedoms.
-The internationally recognised Five Freedoms are reflected in the minimum standards of the Code of Welfare: Dairy Cattle (2019).
-We are also continuously improving animal wellbeing outcomes through promotion of positive experiences as described by the Five Domains.
+Yes, as part of our Group Animal Welfare Policy, Fonterra farmers are required to meet the five freedoms.
+The internationally recognised Five Freedoms are reflected in the minimum standards of The Code of Welfare: Dairy Cattle (2019).
+We are also working to continuously improve animal wellbeing outcomes through promotion of positive experiences as described by the Five Domains.

 The Five Domains recognise that both positive and negative experiences in each of the four physical domains (nutrition, environment, health, behaviour) contribute to the overall mental state of an animal (the fifth domain).